Working With Your Period | Respect QLD

 Types of sponges that are not recommended:

-Sea sponges are from the ocean and you can buy them at chemist, pharmacy or supermarket.
-It is not recommended because some are not clean or safe to use inside of your vagina.
+Sea sponges are from the ocean and you can buy them at a chemist, or some supermarkets.
+These are not recommended because they may not be clean or safe for internal use.
 This is because they are:

-• may have bits of dirt, sand and seashells in them.
-Sea sponges can scratch the inside of your vagina, leave bits inside and scratch or tear the condom.
+- may have bits of dirt, sand and seashells in them.
+Sea sponges can scratch the inside of your vagina, leave debris inside the vagina, and scratch or tear the condom.

 These sponges are sold in a plastic wrap or loose in a big container.